Selling Your Home in California: Legal Aspects You Need to Know

 - Impact Analysis: Think about how asbestos affects the attention and value of buyers.

-- Market Offers: Be ready for cheaper offers, and be ready to negotiate based on how bad the property is.
+- Market Offers: Be ready for cheaper offers and negotiate based on how bad the property is.

 Potential Liabilities for Sellers